 Johannesburg, May 1890

-I married as soon as I left school to the daughter of a German immigrant who set up a blacksmith business, making wagon wheels in Port Elisabeth, Colin Beckmann.
+Soon after I started my transport business, I married the daughter of a German immigrant who set up a blacksmith business, making wagon wheels in Port Elisabeth, Colin Beckmann.
 I met Julie at church.
 We fell in love and decided to build a life together.
+She was 20 and I was 26.

 Her grandfather on her mother’s side was the British High Commissioner to Zambia and my parents were delighted with our relationship.
 Not on account of the position of her grandfather but because they thought I would never find a wife!